voicegain/platform/how-to/edge-on-cloud/universal-deployment-guide.md

 At the time of this writing you will see the *External port:* field is autopopulated with the number 0.
 You will need to manually delete this in order to upload the configuration.
 Delete `0` then click *Test*, then *Update*

 ![External port](./Universal-4b.png)

+After Update you will see the values of the Externale IP/FQDN and port populated.

+Click Test and wait until it shows `Connection: SUCCESS`.
+You may have to refresh the page several times and wait several minutes (3 to 5 minutes).

 **>> ONCE UPLOADED: Contact Voicegain (support@voicegain.ai) to issue your license to the cluster <<**